martinbudden/MaybeCube/MC300RB/readme.md

 The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
 Some suppliers specify the total length of the lead screw, that is including the part that is inside the motor, so check how your supplier specifies the part before ordering.
-Another option is to order a motor with a lead screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.
+Another option is to order a motor with a lead screw that is too long and cut to size, note however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

-For the MC350 variant I have specified an Ender-style 235x235mm print bed with 4 fixing bolts - this is because they are readily available and cheap.
-A better solution is to use an aluminium tooling plate drilled for a 3 point fixing and a silicone heating pad.
+For the MC350 variant I have specified a Voron Trident build plate (this is an 250x250mm aluminium tooling plate drilled for a
+3-point fixing) and a silicone heating pad.
+A cheapr alternative would be an Ender-style 235x235mm print bed with 4 fixing bolts.

 This is a full build, some parts can be omitted to save cost, in particular:

-* the Raspberry Pi Camera and corresponding 8mm M2 caphead bolts
-* the Raspberry Pi (if you don't want to run Octoprint or Klipper) and corresponding buck converter and 12mm M2 caphead bolts
-* the filament sensor
 * the Big Tree Tech relay module, if you don't want auto shut off
-* the Big Tree Tech TFT display, if you are running Octoprint or Klipper
-* I've specified a Big Tree Tech mainboard and display, you of course can use any mainboard and display you like
+* I've specified a Big Tree Tech mainboard, you of course can use any mainboard you like
 * the polycarbonate side and back panels, if you don't want to enclose your print volume for (say) printing ABS.
 Note that these panels also add rigidity to the printer.